yuwen41200/fpga-computing/README.md

 The host program runs on Ubuntu Linux 14.04 LTS.

 This project uses an Xillybus IP core for data transmission over an PCIe interface.
 One can download it for free from [xillybus.com](http://xillybus.com/) for academic purposes.
+For more information, please refer to [the licensing page](http://xillybus.com/licensing).

 The RTL design is done with Xilinx ISE Design Suite 14.7.